muliPal/Myhub/plan.md

 * [ ] On the menu section, add links to my projects and portfolio.
 * [ ] On the footer section, add my contacts details.
 * [ ] On The menu section, add a slider with my name and tech stack.
+* [ ] On the education part, add certifictions that i intend to achieve to showcase my skills.

+# workplan 06/06/25

 * [ ]